Impro-Visor/Impro-Visor/README.txt

  Also added is a chord voicing visualizer on a grand staff.
-This is a partial port from a former stand-alone app called "Visichord", which was a software development class project constructed by Adrian Mettler, Gabriel Neer, Erika Rice Sherpelz, and Jeffrey Sherpelz.
+This is a partial port from a former stand-alone app called "Visichord", which was a software development class project constructed by Adrian Mettler, Gabriel Neer, Erika Rice Sherpelz, and Jeffrey Sherpelz circa 2003.

  There are a few changes in the user interface.